 Where:

 TMIB_NR is the maximum time to acquire MIB message.
-TMIB_NR = 6 * TSMTC ms for NR cells on FR1 or 24 * TSMTC, for NR cells on FR2.
+TMIB_NR = 6 * TSMTC ms for NR cells on FR1 or 25 * TSMTC ms, for NR cells on FR2.

 TSIB1_NR is the maximuim time period to acquire SIB1 message.
-TSIB1_NR = 6 * TSMTC ms.
+TSIB1_NR = 6 * TRMSI-scheduling ms, where TRMSI-scheduling is the periodicity with which the SIB1 is actually transmitted by the NR target cell.

 The requirement for identifying the CGI of an NR cell within Tidentify_CGI_NR is applicable when no DRX is used as well as when any of the DRX or eDRX_CONN cycles specified in [2] is used.

-Within the time Tidentify_CGI_NR, over which the UE identifies the CGI of an NR cell, the UE shall fulfil interruption requirements specified in,
+Within the time Tidentify_CGI_NR, over which the UE identifies the CGI of an NR cell, the UE shall fulfil interruption requirements specified in Clause 7.37.

-- Clause 7.32.2.y and Clause 7.37 if the UE is configured with EN-DC or NE-DC operation mode, or

-- Clause 7.37 if the UE is configured to operate with LTE standalone mode.

 In the requirement a cell is known if,

-- During the last 5 seconds before the reception of the report CGI command:
+- During the last 5 seconds for FR1 or 3 seconds for FR2 before the reception of the report CGI command:

-- The UE has sent a valid L3-RSRP measurement report with SSB index for the target cell and
+- The UE has sent a valid L3-RSRP measurement report with SSB index for the NR target cell and

-- During MIB decoding at least reported SSBs remains detectable according to the SSB Es/Iot conditions specified in clause 9.X of TS 38.133 [50], and
+- During MIB decoding at least reported SSBs remains detectable according to the SSB Es/Iot conditions specified in clause 9.2 or 9.3 of TS 38.133 [50], and

-- During SIB1 decoding the SSB used for MIB decoding remains detectable according to the SSB Es/Iot conditions specified in clause 9.X of TS 38.133 [50]
+- During SIB1 decoding the SSB used for MIB decoding remains detectable according to the SSB Es/Iot conditions specified in clause 9.2 or 9.3 of TS 38.133 [50], and

+- During MIB decoding, the SSB for MIB decoding remains detectable with SNR ≥ -3dB

+- During SIB1 decoding, the PDSCH for SIB1 decoding remains detectable with SNR ≥ -3dB

 8.1.2.4.27.3 CGI reporting delay